 How Does Marine Air Conditioning Work?

-We are often asked how boat ac systems work and how those differ from the AC systems in houses.
+We are often asked how does ac work on a boat and how those differ from the AC systems in houses.
+We are going to focus specifically on different types of marine water cooled air conditioning systems.

-As a side note, higher humidity levels in the air increase how much heat the air can hold - which is why humidity makes hot air feel hotter.
+As a side note, higher humidity levels in the air increase how much heat the air can hold and how quickly that heat is transferred to what it touches - which is why humidity makes hot air feel hotter.

-In a marine A/C unit, there is refrigerant with a very high specific heat capacitance in a closed loop inside the ac unit and water flowing steadily from outside the boat.
+In an ac marine unit, there is refrigerant with a very high specific heat capacitance and relatively low boiling point in a closed loop inside the ac unit and water flowing steadily from outside the boat.
 The water comes from a water intake through the hull under the waterline and leaves through an above-waterline discharge.
-The salt pump (aka circulation pump, raw pump or sea water pump) provides the energy to move this seawater through the system.
+The salt pump (aka circulation pump, raw pump or seawater pump) provides the energy to move this seawater through the system.

 The same mechanism that is used in other air conditioning environments is still used in a marine environment.
 Refrigerant is compressed (into a liquid form) in the condensing unit and then the pressure is released (in a gaseous form) in the evaporator coils.